Best yoga shorts for women

 Yoga shorts keep wearers cool and comfortable as they move through poses and flows.
 While you typically wear them for hot or Bikram yoga classes, they’re also popular to wear during other types of low-impact training.

-Like yoga leggings, the best yoga shorts use soft, stretchy materials that give wearers a free range of motion.
-Many styles have unique features, like chafe-free designs or wick-away properties.
-Sunzel Squat Proof Shorts, for example, remains our top choice and a customer favorite for its sweat-wicking material and stay-put design.
+Like yoga leggings, the best yoga shorts use soft, stretchy materials to give wearers a free range of motion.
+Many styles have unique features, like chafe-free designs or sweat-wicking properties.
+Gaiam Women’s Om Yoga Shorts, for example, remain a top choice and a customer favorite for their sweat-wicking material and stay-put design.

 What to know before you buy women’s yoga shorts

-Popular materials for women’s yoga shorts
+Popular materials

-Yoga shorts are available in various materials and blends, which affect how they fit, feel and perform.
+Yoga shorts are available in various materials and blends that affect how they fit, feel and perform.
 More often than not, you’ll come across cotton or polyester blends.

 Cotton blends for yoga shorts usually contain polyester, spandex or elastane.
 They’re soft and breathable, plus they’re less likely to irritate the skin.
-However, shorts with high cotton content often shrink in the wash.
+However, shorts with high cotton content can shrink in the wash.

-Polyester blends, which include Spandex, elastane and sometimes nylon, are lightweight and quick to dry.
-They’re also color-fast and shrink-resistant.
+Polyester blends, which include spandex, elastane and sometimes nylon, are lightweight and quick to dry.
+They’re also colorfast and shrink-resistant.
 Unfortunately, they eventually warp in shape toward the end of their lifespans.

 Ease of washing

 Ideally, yoga shorts are low-maintenance and easy to wash.
-Most styles are machine washable, though you should let them hang to dry.
+Most styles are machine-washable, though you should let them hang to dry.
 As many yoga shorts utilize stretchy materials, prolonged exposure to heat in a dryer may cause them to deteriorate prematurely.

 What to look for in quality yoga shorts for women